What Should I Eat If I Have Fatty Liver?

 What should I eat if I have fatty liver?

-It is essential to understand that to cure fatty liver you need to make significant changes to your diet.
+In order to cure fatty liver, you need to make significant changes to your diet.

 This bulb contains selenium and allicin, perfect ingredients for cleansing the liver because they increase the activation of the enzymes which promote the elimination of toxins.